-A list of links and resources of current events and ongoing stormwater-related projects happening around our region.
+A list of links and resources of current events and ongoing stormwater-related projects happening around our region & beyond.

-- Engineering With Nature – New 2019 film about Thornton Creek and the amazing engineering that restored the natural functions of the creek in North Seattle.
+- Work with students in the 4th grade?
+Help them get a free public lands pass through Every Kid in a Park program!
+Engineering With Nature – 2019 film about Thornton Creek and the amazing engineering that restored the natural functions of the creek in North Seattle.

 - King County Wastewater Events Page – Free events offered around the county related to wastewater and sustainable land management.
 Be sure to check out upcoming wastewater treatment plant tours at the West Point and Brightwater treatment facilities.

 - Trailhead Direct – Find public transportation services to our region’s most popular hiking trails.

 Current Projects Related to Urban Land & Water Management

 - Delridge Wetlands Project – The Delridge Neighborhood Development Association is leading a project to restore a wetland along Longfellow Creek in the Delridge neighborhood of Seattle.
 In addition to stormwater control and water quality improvement, this space will also provide an urban garden, a community gathering space, and an outdoor classroom for students from nearby schools.

 - Recovery of Southern Resident Orcas – In March of 2018 Governor Jay Inslee issued Executive Order 18-02 creating the Southern Resident Orca Task Force to study the causes of orca population decline as well as explore possible recovery strategies.
 Pollution carried by stormwater runoff affects the water quality of local streams and rivers, which decreases salmon populations.
 Southern resident orcas rely on salmon as a food source and are, therefore, impacted by polluted stormwater runoff.